5 financial lessons kids won't learn in school

 1. Tell a story to teach the basics

 This is one way companies raise money when they need money to grow.
 They borrow it by issuing bonds—and then pay the money back with a set payment called interest.
 They can also sell stock.
 Stocks are like bricks in a building.
 If you own a brick, you own a share, or part of the building.
 Owning a stock means that you are a stockholder or a shareholder—part owner of the company.
-So you own a share of everything the company owns.
+You own a share of everything the company owns.

 Why do people buy stock?
 To make money.
 The goal is for your stock to be worth more in the future than it is today.
 If the company does well, you'd expect the value of your shares to go up and you could sell them for a profit.
 You could also hold onto your shares for as long as you want.
 In addition, you may also receive dividends, which are part of the company's profits and are paid periodically to the company's shareholders.